 Lamentably, obsessive thinking can make it difficult for you to function in your daily life.
 You are distracted by your thoughts and keep replaying the scenario over-and-over in your mind.

 What to Do About PTSD Symptoms Due to Sexual Betrayal

 When we think of trauma and PTSD they occur from experiencing a traumatic act.
 Usually, the image of war, a terrible accident, or abuse come to mind.
 However, the loss of trust and safety associated with your partner’s infidelity is certainly traumatic and should be recognized as such.

 If you have PTSD symptoms due to sexual betrayal, what can you do about it?
 The best course of action is to be aware of the symptoms and begin working with a therapist who specializes in relationships and PTSD.

 A qualified therapist can help you to better understand why you are experiencing these symptoms and to cope with them.
-Moreover, a therapist will be able to work with you to resolve your troubling thoughts and emotions associated with the trauma.
+Moreover, a therapist will be able to work with you to resolve your troubling thoughts and emotions associated with the trauma of betrayal.

 Remember that PTSD occurs because your brain believes that you are still in an unsafe situation.
 This is true even for veterans who are many years removed from war.
 It is the same with sexual betrayal, even if it had occurred many years ago.